 DEMAND RECIRCULATION WATER SYSTEM.
-A water distribution system having where one or more recirculation pumps that pump water from a heated water supply pipe back to the heated water source through a cold water supply pipe prime the service hot water piping with heated water upon a demand for hot water.
+A water distribution system having one or more recirculation pumps that pump water from a heated water supply pipe back to the heated water source through a cold water supply pipe.

-birect Digital Control (DDC).
+DIRECT DIGITAL CONTROL (DDC).
 A type of control where controlled and monitored analog or binary data such as temperature and contact closures are converted to digital format for manipulation and calculations by a digital computer or microprocessor, then converted back to analog or binary form to control physical devices.

 DOOR, GARAGE.
-Doors rated by ASMA 105 with a single panel or sectional panels.
+Non-swinging doors rated by DASMA 105 with a single panel or horizontally hinged sectional panels.